 Many visitors want to know where they can find the really big fish.
-During the transformation of the Giant Ocean Tank, they can find the silvery tarpon, permits and Crevalle jacks in the penguin exhibit.
+Well, of course there are the tarpon and permits in the Giant Ocean Tank.
 But any discussion of really big fish at the Aquarium would be entirely incomplete with mentioning the goliath grouper.
 It's called goliath, after all!

 A goliath grouper on exhibit in the Aquarium's Blue Hole exhibit

 The goliath grouper (Epinephelus itajara) is one of 159 species of groupers living near coral reefs, rocky outcrops and even shipwrecks throughout the tropics.
 This large species can be found relatively close to home, living along the coast of Florida, through the Caribbean and the Gulf of Mexico, as well as the eastern part of the Atlantic.
 While many species can reach a few feet in length, the goliath grouper stays true to its name, growing over 8 feet long and 800 pounds during its 40 year lifespan.
 This makes it the largest grouper in the Atlantic!

 Goliath grouper, photo: Albert kok via Wikimedia Commons